by President Rebecca Stoltzfus

 The educational experience and opportunities of our students are central to our plan of welcoming our community back in-person as safely as possible.
 While our educational experience is enhanced by being together, we are also confident that it can transcend formats and locations if we need to make a change during the semester, and for select students who qualify for our remote learning option.
 Even with the substantial adaptations we are making to keep each other safe from COVID-19, being physically present together on campus allows us to build closer relationships inside and outside of the classroom.
 Whether in the classroom or online, we are committed to providing all of our students an excellent, engaged and connected educational experience.

 We continue to learn at a rapid pace about this novel coronavirus.
 Best practices, testing regimens, and our advice to you can and should change as we learn more about this virus, how it is transmitted, who is at risk and what will protect us.
 If a part of our plan does not work, we will change it.
 And if the community transmission of the virus becomes unacceptable, we will pivot to fully online learning.
 In considering whether to make that pivot, we will heed advice of our local and state authorities and monitor closely new infections in our GC employees and students, as well as the capacity of our local health system to provide for people who need care from COVID-19 or other illnesses.
+Read more about our decision factors and possible COVID-19 changes on campus.

 This guiding framework summarizes our approach to Fall 2020 and beyond.
 In the sections that follow, we explain how this framework will guide our actions in the many areas of campus life, academics and college operations.